AlexisShagyo/Customer-Retention/README.md

 ## 📚 Recommendations:

-According to the Churn data, customers are more likely to stay with concerns of the administrative one rather than the technical requirements.
-While a large part of the customers who left within the month have technical tickets raised, dominantly from Fiber Optic and only binded by a monthly contract.
+- A significant number of customers who left within the month had raised technical tickets, primarily related to Fiber Optic services.
+Agents should prioritize resolving technical concerns for Fiber Optic users, while those dealing with DSL and customers without internet access should concentrate on administrative matters.

-Agents should focus on solving Technical concerns from customers who uses Fiber Optic while DSL and those with no internet should prioritize solving the administrative aspect.
+- Given the data, there are some identified gaps that needed to be addressed, particularly what are the frequently occuring technical concern for Fiber Optic users.
+Consequently, what strategies can agents implement to effectively address the administrative concerns of customers who uses DSL and those without internet?